SNJack0911/Energy-Budget-Control-Scheduling/README.md

 1. Install Docker if needed, and configure it if needed.
 2. Give read and write permissions to all users on the repository you have git cloned previously.
-3. Run the following command: `docker run -it --read-only --volume .:/outside batsim-getting-started:latest`
+3. Run the following command: `docker run -it --read-only --volume .:/outside oarteam/batsim-getting-started:ARCH`
+  - Replace ARCH by `x86_64-linux` if your CPU architecture is [x86_64](https://en.wikipedia.org/wiki/X86-64)
+  - Replace ARCH by `aarch64-linux` if your CPU architecture is [AArch64](https://en.wikipedia.org/wiki/AArch64)

 ### Method 3: Build it yourself
 Feeling extra adventurous?
 You can build everything yourself.
 This is not really documented but here some guidelines.